rtomayko/tilt/README.md

 Tilt
 ====

-Tilt wraps multiple template engines and makes them available through a simple generic interface.

- * Custom scope, locals, and yield support
+Tilt provides a thin interface over a bunch of different template engines to make their usage as generic possible.
+This is useful for web frameworks, static site generators, and other systems that support multiple template engines but don't want to code for each of them explicitly.

+The following features are supported for all template engines (assuming the feature is relevant to the engine):

+ * Custom template evaluation scopes / bindings
+ * Ability to pass locals to template evaluation
+ * Support for passing a block to template evaluation for "yield"
  * Backtraces with correct filenames and line numbers
- * Template compilation/caching
- * Template reloading
+ * Template compilation caching and reloading

+These template engines are currently supported with (many) more on the way:

+ * ERB
+ * Interpolated Ruby String
+ * Haml (with the `haml` gem/library)
+ * Sass (with the `haml` gem/library)
+ * Builder (with the `builder` gem/library)
+ * Liquid (with the `liquid` gem/library)

 Usage
 -----

 All supported templates have an implementation class under the `Tilt` module.
-Each template implementation follows the exact same interface:
+Each template implementation follows the exact same interface for creation and rendering:

     template = Tilt::HamlTemplate.new('templates/foo.haml')
     output = template.render